 by Mayor Tammy

-To encourage participation by our school children, we are continuing in the Spring with Mayor Tammy’s Walking Club.
-The club is certainly a highlight for me and is our way of encouraging elementary schools and students to keep track of their walking throughout the year, not just during this month long challenge.
-I am committed to visiting each school that is part of the Walking Club to join the students during their designated walking time.
-I really enjoy walking with the students in our area because I love seeing the excitement in their eyes as they ‘walk’ to improve their health.
-I also enjoy my discussions as well – always learn something new from our kids!
+Walking with the kids is certainly a highlight for me as I love seeing the excitement in their eyes as they get active and improve their health.
+I also enjoy my discussions - I always learn something new from our kids!
 The Walking Club is a great reminder of just how easy and simple it is to add physical activity and exercise into our already busy schedules.
-At the end of the season we will celebrate with the top three classes at each participating school which includes lunch with the winning class.

 I invite you to join me, and our elementary students, in walking during the month of October.
 It is my hope that through this challenge we not only take a few moments to identify ways to improve our own physical activity each day, and then do it.
-Make every day National Walk to School Day in your house.
 I hope to see you out on the walking paths!

 11 January 2019

 Honoring Mayor Corrie

 Reflecting on the Importance of Family Time